quantifiedcode/python-anti-patterns/docs/maintainability/unused_variable.rst

 Remove the unused variable
 ..........................

-Upon reviewing the module, the author decides that the ``banana`` variable serves no purpose so he deletes it.
-The code is now easier to read and more efficient.
+Upon reviewing the module, the author decides that the ``banana`` variable serves no purpose, so he deletes it.
+The code is now easier to read, more efficient, and the ``unused variable`` error is suppressed.

 .. code:: python